1

 How much do marine government jobs pay per hour?

-As of Jul 15, 2026, the average hourly pay for marine government in the United States is $26.75, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average hourly pay for marine government in the United States is $26.75, according to ZipRecruiter salary data.
 Most workers in this role earn between $22.36 and $31.49 per hour, depending on experience, location, and employer.

-What are marine government jobs?
+What is a marine government job?

 Marine government jobs refer to positions within government agencies or departments that focus on the management, regulation, and protection of marine environments and resources.
 These roles can include marine biologists, fisheries officers, environmental policy analysts, coast guard personnel, and maritime law enforcement officers.
 Employees in these positions work to ensure the sustainable use, safety, and preservation of oceans, seas, and coastal regions.
 They may be involved in research, law enforcement, environmental monitoring, policy development, and public outreach.
 Marine government jobs exist at the local, state, and federal levels.

-What are some common challenges faced by professionals working in Marine Government roles?
+What are some common challenges faced by professionals working in marine government roles?

 Professionals in Marine Government roles often encounter challenges such as navigating complex regulatory frameworks, coordinating with multiple agencies, and addressing the competing interests of stakeholders like commercial industries, environmental groups, and local communities.
 They may also face the need to stay current with evolving international maritime laws and respond quickly to environmental incidents or policy changes.
 Effective communication, adaptability, and a strong understanding of both science and policy are essential to manage these challenges successfully.